-Most complex systems have a natural “network” representation with nodes representing the components of the system and edges representing interactions among the components.
+A network representation can be a powerful representation for many biological and biomedical problems.
 Network biology is an emerging area that encompasses theory and applications of networks to study complex systems such as living organisms.
-This special topics course surveys the current literature on computational approaches that use network algorithms for biological modeling, analysis, interpretation, and discovery.
+This course surveys the current literature on computational, graph-theoretic approaches that use network algorithms for biological modeling, analysis, interpretation, and discovery.

-Meeting time and location:
+Meeting time and location

 Time: Tues/Thurs 1:00-2:15 pm